LeeRichi/Hive/so_long/README.md

 ### 1. Compiling the project

-To compile the project, navigate to the project directory and run:
+To compile the project, navigate to the project directory and run:<br>
-Tip: Some users might encounter errors when running the following commands in the VSCode terminal on Mac M1.
+>Tip: Some users might encounter errors when running the following commands in the VSCode terminal on Mac M1.
 However, using the original Terminal app on macOS can resolve the issue.

 ```shell
 $ make